CHANGE TWO LIVES

-To let us know if you would like to attend an information session, contact our Community Engagement Coordinator:
+To let us know if you would like to attend an information session, please contact us:

 613-761-9522 or email@example.com

 After you have attended an information session and learned more, consider if Citizen Advocacy is a fit with your volunteering interests.
 If you’d like to continue you must complete the following:

-b) apply for a Police Records Check for Service With the Vulnerable Sector (it’s free with a letter from us saying you’re applying to volunteer).
-Once you’ve done this please contact our Community Engagement Coordinator, Maria Redpath 613-761-9522 ext.
-222 to let us know you this is underway.
+b) apply for a Police Records Check for Service With the Vulnerable Sector.
+Once you’ve done this please us by email or phone 613-761-9522 to let us know you this is underway.